-- Laptop/iPad and Power Cord
+- Laptop/iPad with Privacy Screen and Power Cord

 - Pencil or Pen

-The following on-campus exam policies are in place to ensure exam security, and consistency with all other UF Assessment Facilities.
-The proctors have the right to verify the identity of any student, communicate absences to the Exam Coordinator and to enforce testing protocols and housekeeping rules.
-If a student refuses to comply with the rules, the Proctor will record the student’s name, and notify the Exam Coordinator.
+The assessment policies are in place to ensure assessment security, and consistency with all other UF Assessment Facilities.
+The proctors have the right to verify the identity of any student, communicate absences to the Coordinator of Testing Services and to enforce testing protocols and housekeeping rules.
+If a student refuses to comply with the rules, the proctor will record the student’s name, and notify the Coordinator of Testing Services.
 The incident will be brought to the Associate Dean in ASA and course faculty.

-Exam takers are bound by the University of Florida Honor Code summarized by the following statement:
+Assessment takers are bound by the University of Florida Honor Code summarized by the following statement: